Troubleshoot Workload Balancing

-- Workload Balancing is available for XenServer Premium Edition customers or those customers who have access to XenServer through their Citrix Virtual Apps and Desktops entitlement or Citrix DaaS entitlement.
+- Workload Balancing is available for XenServer Premium Edition customers.
 For more information about XenServer licensing, see Licensing.
 To upgrade, or to buy a XenServer license, visit the XenServer website.

-- Workload Balancing 8.2 is compatible with XenServer 7.1 CU2 and Citrix Hypervisor 8.2.
+- Workload Balancing 8.2.2 and later are compatible with XenServer 8 and Citrix Hypervisor 8.2 Cumulative Update 1.